 - Most significantly, never ignore any suicidal thoughts or tendencies.
 A senior loved one who mentions suicide as a way to relieve the pain he or she is enduring should always be taken seriously, and prompt medical assistance should be sought.
 The National Suicide Prevention Lifeline offers further, confidential advice: 800-273-8255.

-Absolute Companion Care’s professional home care in Towson, MD and the surrounding areas can help brighten day-to-day life for seniors in a variety of ways.
+Absolute Companion Care’s professional home care services can help brighten day-to-day life for seniors in a variety of ways.
 Our friendly, compassionate care companions are always available to spend quality time with older adults, participating in conversations, enjoyable outings, games, puzzles, hobbies, reminiscing, and so much more, according to each person’s specific interests.